J. Beilke, Chairperson

 434 Classroom Management: Improving Student Behavior in Secondary Schools (3) Designed to prepare prospective secondary teachers to cope with discipline problems in all secondary school settings.
 Emphasizes skills and procedures for preventing or remedying disruptive behavior by secondary students and ways to create a positive environment for learning.

 460 Student Teaching: Secondary School (6-7) Required for the standard license in secondary education.
 Involves a full-day assignment for 10 weeks in an approved secondary school.
 Offered credit/no credit only.
 Prerequisite: admission to student teaching.
+A total of 7 hours of credit may be earned.

 465 Elective Student Teaching: Secondary, Junior High/Middle, or All-Grade (3 or 5) Involves a full-day assignment for either three or six weeks in an approved school setting.
 Offered credit/no credit only.
 Parallel: EDSE 460 or EDAL 470.
 A total of 5 hours of credit may be earned.